Sunday September 24, 2017

 Our epoch, the epoch of the liberal welfare state, possesses, however, this distinctive feature: it has simplified power relationships.
 Every sinew of modern society strains to force citizens into one or other co-dependent role: liberal master or helpless victim.

 We see then: the means of power and patronage, on whose foundation the liberal elite built itself up, were generated by democratic capitalism.
-Its wealth and its productivity alone provided the resources by which the ruthless subventions and mechanical administrations of the liberal elite could be represented to the class of victims as caring and compassion.
+Its wealth and its productivity alone provided the resources by which the ruthless injustices and mechanical administrations of the liberal elite could be represented to the class of victims as caring and compassion.

 The essential conditions for the existence and for the sway of the liberal elite is government power; the condition for government power is tax revenue.
 Tax revenue rests exclusively on the productivity of the producers.
 The advance of government, whose constant promoter is the liberal elite, constantly encroaches upon the productive capacity of the producers and their ability to serve the needs of the consumers.
 The development of the modern welfare state, therefore, cuts from under its feet the very foundation on which the liberal elite bases its power.
 What the liberal elite therefore produces, above all, are its own grave-diggers.
 Its fall and the victory of the conservatives are equally inevitable.